Illinois Department of Human Services

 Division of Developmental Disabilities

-This Information Bulletin outlines requirements for residential providers in the Developmental Disabilities waivers.
-Providers must ensure that individuals who reside in provider owned or controlled settings have the means to lock/unlock their homes and bedroom doors so that they have privacy in their residential living spaces.
+This Information Bulletin (IB) outlines requirements for residential providers in the Developmental Disabilities waiver.
+These providers must ensure that individuals who reside in provider owned or controlled settings have the means to lock/unlock their homes and bedroom doors so that they have privacy in their residential living spaces.

 The Centers for Medicare and Medicaid Services (CMS) has specific requirements for provider-owned or controlled residential settings in the HCBS waiver where services are delivered.
 Among those requirements is the expectation that waiver participants are assured privacy within their homes and bedrooms.